 To understand what marriage is really all about and how you can make your marriage successful, then you should read this post

-They can only be compare to those stories we usually tell to ourselves that are also partially wrong or at best wrong also.
+They can only be compared to those stories we usually tell ourselves that is also partially wrong or at best wrong also.

 This may be the little tool you require to be successful in your relationship/ relationship.

 That’s exactly one of the most interesting stories of marriage.
-People think happy marriage just happens.
+People think a happy marriage just happens.

 I sometimes hear people say they only want to get married so they become happy forever.

 To them, marriage will give them all the joy they crave for in life, they never think about the struggles of marriage.

 But there are no short ways to a successful marriage, you really need to work to make your relationship what you want it to be.

 Don’t be afraid to face the struggles of marriage, most of them are not to destroy your relationship, but to strengthen it, and short cut is an insured road to future troubles.

 Work as a team